 GeomLab is a system developed by Mike Spivey of Oxford University, to enable complex recursive patterns (of the type immortalised by Escher) to be created easily even by novice programmers.
-Spivey's original GeomLab system (programmed in Java) is available from GeomLab at Oxford University.
+Spivey's GeomLab system (which requires Java to be installed on your machine, and gives appropriate instructions) is available from GeomLab at Oxford University.

 Peter Henderson's paper on Functional Geometry, the theory behind GeomLab, is available from: Peter Henderson, "Functional Geometry", in Higher Order and Symbolic Computation, Vol 15, pp. 349-365, 2002.